MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 - Table name
 - Scope

-When you trigger flows, your flow opens in either the current designer or the copilot-powered editing designer, currently in preview.
-The instructions for how to set the parameters are slightly different for each designer.
+Your Power Automate version uses either the current designer or the copilot-powered editing designer (preview).
+Working with a flow is slightly different in each designer.
 If you see the Copilot pane on the right, you're using the copilot-powered editing designer (preview).
-In this article, select the **Current designer** or **Copilot-powered editing (preview)** tab for instructions.
+In this article, can select the **Current designer** or **Copilot-powered editing (preview)** tab.

 # [Current designer](#tab/current-designer)

+Set the parameters directly on the card for the **When a row is added, modified or deleted** trigger.

 :::image type="content" source="../media/create-update-delete-trigger/trigger-current.png" alt-text="Screenshot of ":::

 # [Copilot-powered editing (preview)](#tab/copilot-powered-editing-preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

+In your flow, select the card for the **When a row is added, modified or deleted** trigger.
+A pane opens on the left with the **Parameters** tab selected.

 :::image type="content" source="../media/create-update-delete-trigger/trigger-ai.png" alt-text="Screenshot of ":::